zopefoundation/RestrictedPython/docs/usage/policy.rst

    RestrictedPython ships with a default implementation for ``_getattr_`` which prevents the following actions:

-   * accessing an attribute those name start with an underscore
+   * accessing an attribute whose name start with an underscore
-   * accessing the format method of strings as it is considered harmful.
+   * accessing the format method of strings as this is considered harmful.

 4. ``__import__`` is the normal Python import hook, and should be used to control access to Python packages and modules.